 Their free content is not backed by David and Tom and may even be an ‘alternate view’ or disagreement of what The Motley Fool states.
 But they welcome that differing opinion, as do many investors.

-Motley Fool Stock Advisor Overview:
+How Does The Motley Fool Stock Advisor Work?

 How Much Does the Motley Fool Cost?